sai2565/elance-frontend/README.md

 ## Elance
-_Elance is a digital platform that lives on a responsive mobile-friendly website.
-Its main aim is to help freelancers and clients to connect, collaborate and communicate efficiently._
+_Elance is fully responsive digital platform where freelancers and clients to connect, collaborate and communicate to build projects of varied niches.
+It aims to make it easier for clients to post jobs and hire freelancers also for freelancers to apply for jobs and get hired for projects._

 ## Built With:
 * Frontend